Oligo12/cyber-projects/edr-project/README.md

 A custom Windows endpoint detection prototype (the "D" of EDR), built from scratch in C/C++, focused on detecting in-memory process injection across user-mode and kernel telemetry sources.
 Response automation is out of scope for v1 - see `KNOWN_LIMITATIONS.md`.

-**Version status:** v1 complete.
+**Version status:** v1 complete; not under active development.
 Validated against real malware samples that bypass Microsoft Defender at time of testing.

 ---